HIS3134 : The Great Patriotic War and its Aftermath

 This module seeks to explore the Social, Economic, Political and Cultural history of the Great Patriotic War (1941-1945), and the late Stalinist period (1945-1953).
 The Soviet Union’s victory in 1945, after the catastrophic defeats of 1941 and 1942, was one of the most remarkable turnarounds in a society’s military efforts and war effort in modern history.
 However, the Great Patriotic War was won at a terrible economic and social cost.
 Approximately 27 million Soviet citizens died during the war, and vast swathes of Soviet territory, including some of its most economically advanced regions lay in ruins.
-This module examines how the Great Patriotic War was won, the ways in which waging modern industrialised warfare transformed Soviet Stalinism, and last effects of the war on late Stalinist society.
+This module examines how the Great Patriotic War was won, the ways in which waging modern industrialised warfare transformed Soviet Stalinism, and the lasting effects of the war on late Stalinist society.
 The module will examine both the effects of the war on high politics, government and the planned economy, as well as the lives of ‘ordinary’ citizens.
 The seminars will explore the wide and vibrant recent scholarship of the war and the immediate postwar period, as well as a variety of primary documents, including official reports, visual propaganda, memoirs, letters, literature and statistics.

 The module aims are:

 1) For students to have a detailed knowledge and understanding of the history of the Soviet war effort and the reconstruction of Soviet society from the start of the war in June 1941 through to Stalin’s death in March 1953.

 2) For students to have an in depth understanding of the historiographical debates surrounding the political, economic, social and cultural history of the Soviet war effort and the reconstruction of Soviet society.

 3) For students to consider to what extent the experience of the Great Patriotic War relaunched the Soviet project.